tomstafford/psy6422/docs/appendix-B.md

 <img src="images/ds_library.jpeg" style="width: 400px; float: center;">

 Further reading, including books, links, demos and packages.
 You don't need to read all of this, but you will want to dig around.
-If I could recommend one book to accompany the courseit would be
+If I could recommend one book to accompany the course it would be

 <div class="info">
 <p>Healy, K. (2018). <a href="https://socviz.co/">Data visualization: a practical introduction</a>.
 Princeton University Press.</p>